-- 24-hour Urgent Care
+- · 24-hour Urgent Care

 - General Medicine

 - Surgical Care

 - Palliative Care

-- Obstetrics (NB: Provision of Birthing Services ceased from 31st December 2020)

 - Gynaecology

 MOUNT VIEW RESIDENTIAL AGED CARE FACILITY

 Mount View is a purpose built 15 bed Aged Care facility.
 It is considered to be an outstanding example of residential aged care.
 It is located adjacent to the hospital facing Austin Avenue.